Search This Blog

 2. Empathy: Covey (1987) already emphasized "Seek to understand before being understood" and Empathy therefore is action oriented.
 It is not feeling sorry for something but taking actions to leave the world in a better place than what you found.

-3. Healing: Being able to connect with oneself is paramount to managing others and leading the society.
+3. Healing: Being able to connect with oneself is paramount to managing others and leading society.
 One can find connections with Emotional Intelligence dimensions here.
 Being able to forgive oneself and not linger in the post purifies one's mind to see the world differently.
 As the old saying goes, "we all see the world not the way it is but the way we are!"

 4. Awareness: Bringing thought leadership and market awareness together, they think beyond the status quo and integrates ethics and values in the decision-making.

 5. Persuasion: Social scientists discuss the various levels of power that the project management community also adopted (Gemmill & Thamhain, 1974).
 These power levels include formal (legitimate), reward, penalty (coercive), expert, and referential powers.
-One's ability to establish the required trustworthy relationships make their expert and referential powers persuade others (especially as they lobby the organization and the stakeholders in the society for a larger cause).
+One's ability to establish the required trustworthy relationships makes their expert and referential powers persuade others (especially as they lobby the organization and the stakeholders in the society for a larger cause).

 6. Conceptualization: Delivering the right solutions the right way at the right time is a critical consideration for servant leaders who both think strategically outside the box (has a huge foresight to dream BHAG) but also focus on tactical operational excellence.

 7. Foresight: Servant leaders, by their very nature, are comfortable in the VUCA world continuously learning from experiences and still with a childlike curiosity.
-The serenity prayer "Give me the serenity to accept the things I can't change, the courage to change the things I can, and the wisdom to know the difference" comes to my mind in defining this characteristics.
+The serenity prayer "Give me the serenity to accept the things I can't change, the courage to change the things I can, and the wisdom to know the difference" comes to my mind in defining this characteristic.

-8. Stewardship: Standing on top of all the previous characteristics, the stewardship is 'leading the world' by 'walking the talk' for the larger society!
+8. Stewardship: Standing on top of all the previous characteristics, stewardship is 'leading the world' by 'walking the talk' for the larger society!
 Without ethical guidelines baked into one's character, it is not possible to be a steward!

 9. Commitment to People's Growth: This is where I said servant leaders go beyond lip service by committing themselves to everyone's growth.
 This is also the reason that the transformational leadership is the platform that is integral to servant leadership because practicing the 4I's in the microcosm of a team makes them excel in practicing them well in the macrocosm of the society as the situation warrants.